 analysis strategies have been used to combat detector noise in searches for

 In the last few years several interesting phenomena associated to the interaction between massive black holes and fundamental bosonic fields have been discovered.
 I present a selection of them, including superradiance instabilities of spin-0, spin-1 and spin-2 fields, floating orbits in extreme-mass ratio inspirals and black-hole spontaneous scalarization.
-The theoretical potential of these effects as almost-model-independent smoking guns for exotic particles and modified gravity, as well as their limitations in realistic astrophysical scenarios, are discussed.
+The theoretical potential of these effects

 The origin and evolution of the largest observable structures in the universe (much larger than entire galaxies); understanding why the expansion of the universe is accelerating.
 Observational techniques: cosmic microwave background, gravitational lensing and gravity waves.

 Cosmology as a natural meeting ground for fundamental theory (e.g. superstring theory or quantum gravity) and observations.
 Exploring how seeds laid down in the very early universe developed into the large scale structure we observe in the universe today.